KxSystems/docs/docs/basics/syntax.md

 `/:` and `\:` | Each Right and Each Left
 `/` and `\`   | Converge, Do, While, Reduce

-Any of these in combination with the iterable immediately to its left, derives a new function.
+Any of these in combination with the value immediately to its left, derives a new function.

-The derived function is a variant of the iterable modified by the iterator.
+The derived function is a variant of the value modified by the iterator.
 For example, `+` is Add and `+/` is _sum_.

 ```q